 Light solid wood flooring is a great way brightening up a room, and it also has a number of other advantages.
-Lighter shades of wood flooring are also known to make a room appear extra spacious, so this type of flooring is a good bet for those rooms that might feel a little cramped.
-Furthermore, light coloured wood has a great clean, modern effect.
+Lighter shades of wood flooring are known to make a room appear extra spacious, perfect for those smaller rooms.
+Furthermore, light coloured wood has a great clean and modern effect.
 It's a good look for office spaces or other rooms where you want your wood floor to have a sleek contemporary appeal.

 Lighter wood is one of the most popular wood flooring options in terms of shade.
 Lauded by the industry’s aesthetic experts, including interior designers and decorators, solid wood floorboards that have been treated with a light-coloured stain are an excellent solution for modernising and opening up a space.

 This type of wood flooring is said to be able to transform and revitalise even those rooms with the most limited natural light.
 If you have a room that seems to be just a bit too dreary, putting in a light solid wood floor is more than likely to turn it into a lively, attention-grabbing space.

 To get the most out of light coloured flooring, interior decorators recommend that it be set in contrast to the furniture and other decorations in the room.
 You want to make sure that the home furnishings you buy are on the darker end of the spectrum, and that each piece’s shade complements the specific shade of your light-coloured floorboards.
 In addition, don’t forget to have each piece of furniture complement the rest.
 Try to coordinate things so that the room is all tied in to the same aesthetic palette.